Class: HUD

 Methods

-addButton(text, imageUrl, onPointerDown)
+addButton(text, imageUrl, onPointerDown, shareMaterial)

 Create a button with given text and image and add it to the HUD